Minkowski–Bouligand dimension: Alternative definitions

-These, in turn, follow with a little effort from the triangle inequality.
+These, in turn, follow either by definition or with little effort from the triangle inequality.

 The advantage of using balls rather than squares is that this definition generalizes to any metric space.
-In other words, the box definition is extrinsic — one assumes the fractal space S is contained in a Euclidean space, and defines boxes according to the external geometry of the containing space.
+In other words, the box definition is extrinsic – one assumes the fractal space S is contained in a Euclidean space, and defines boxes according to the external geometry of the containing space.
 However, the dimension of S should be intrinsic, independent of the environment into which S is placed, and the ball definition can be formulated intrinsically.
 One defines an internal ball as all points of S within a certain distance of a chosen center, and one counts such balls to get the dimension.
 (More precisely, the Ncovering definition is extrinsic, but the other two are intrinsic.)

 The advantage of using boxes is that in many cases N(ε) may be easily calculated explicitly, and that for boxes the covering and packing numbers (defined in an equivalent way) are equal.

 The logarithm of the packing and covering numbers are sometimes referred to as entropy numbers and are somewhat analogous to the concepts of thermodynamic entropy and information-theoretic entropy, in that they measure the amount of "disorder" in the metric space or fractal at scale ε and also measure how many bits or digits one would need to specify a point of the space to accuracy ε.